Statistic physics in bound state in 3D fermi gas system: bound state model in

-where $2^{N/2}$ is the number of states for $N$ pair of fermions (or $N$ polaron modes; each mode comtains four fermions and $N/2$ corresponds to number of creation operators).
+where $2^{N/2}$ is the number of states for $N$ pair of fermions (or $N$ bound state modes; each mode comtains four fermions and $N/2$ corresponds to number of creation operators).
 Here the eigenstates follows the Gaussian distribution.
-This is different with the $g_{q}>0$ (repulsive polaron) case, in which case the eigenvalues are negative and follows the semicircle law distribution.
-In repulsive polaron case, the mean value of maximum eigenvalue (a summation over all $2^{N/2}$ states) of $H_{p}$ is $(\frac{4J}{3\pi})^{2}$ according to Eq.(39), where $J=2N\overline{\Phi_{ik}^{2}}$.
+This is different with the $g_{q}>0$ (repulsive bound state) case, in which case the eigenvalues are negative and follows the semicircle law distribution.
+In repulsive bound state case, the mean value of maximum eigenvalue (a summation over all $2^{N/2}$ states) of $H_{p}$ is $(\frac{4J}{3\pi})^{2}$ according to Eq.(39), where $J=2N\overline{\Phi_{ik}^{2}}$.
 To obtain the ground state entropy, we firstly write the partition function as

 then the entropy density reads

 where $\overline{\varepsilon^{2}}=\frac{\sum_{\varepsilon}\varepsilon^{2}e^{-\beta\varepsilon^{2}}}{Z}$ is the average energy of Haimiltonian $H_{p}$ and $f=\frac{F}{N}=\frac{-T{\rm ln}Z}{N}$ is the free energy density, and we found